TencentCloud/TIMSDK/Android/IMSDK/README.md

     // If you need to add the Quic plugin, please uncomment the next line (Note: the plugin version number must match the IM SDK version number)
     // api "com.tencent.imsdk:timquic-plugin:Version number"

-    // If you need to add the advanced encryption plugin, please uncomment the next line (Note: the plugin version number must match the IM SDK version number)
-    // api "com.tencent.imsdk:timadvancedencryption-plugin:Version number"
 }
 ```